LiuYuancheng/NetworkConnDashboard/README.md

 sudo systemctl start influxd
 ```

-For the first time config, please runt hte incluxDB client and crate the table '`gatewayDB`'.
+For the first time config, please run the influxDB client and create the table '`gatewayDB`'.

 **Step-2**: Start the Grafana dashboard service

-Windows: Grafana dashboard wil lauto run after you finish the config.
+Windows: Grafana dashboard will auto run after you finish the config.

 Ubuntu: